Fremantle Stuff > people > Reginald Wadham ( - 1930)

-Elder Place was originally named Bay St, derived from the street encircling Shoal Bay on the north of Willis/Ferry Point.
-The Council renamed a portion of the street Elder Place in 1926, after the company Elder, Smith & Co who had a warehouse in the street.
+Elder Place was originally named Bay Street, derived from the street encircling Shoal Bay on the north of Willis/Ferry Point.
+The Council renamed a portion of the street Elder Place in 1926, after the company Elder, Smith & Co., who had a warehouse in the street.

 In May 1907 Fremantle Architect Joseph Frances Allen (1869-1933) was commissioned by Smith and Wadham to prepare plans for the erection of a warehouse and offices in Bay Street.
 Tenders were invited in June and by October the building had been completed by Mr C. Moore.
 Allen and Moore had worked together on the number of building projects in Fremantle including a factory and showrooms for Instone and Co, Essex Street (1906), and Strelitz Bros premises, Henry Street (1906).
 In addition to being general merchants Horrocks and Wadham were the West Australian representatives of the Australasian Jam Company Pty Ltd (the Melbourne factory of H. Jones Co-operative Ltd).

 No.10 Elder Place is shown clearly on a Metropolitan Sewerage plan (No. 48) dated August 1916.
 Here it appears as a four-roomed brick/galvanised iron building, with the galvanized iron portion extending to the rear of the lot.
 Three of the rooms are divided internally by stone walls.
 Photographs No. 1862 and No. 1909 from the Local History collection show a partial view of the southern corner of the building.
 Horrocks and Wadham continue to occupy No. 10 until 1930/31.
 In 1931/32 H. Jones and Co.
 Pty Ltd (jam manufacturers) took over occupancy.
 From 1936-1941 Goldsvaig and Fidock (later I. Goldsvaig and Co Ltd) wool merchants were occupiers.